-A Safety Case developed by DBP and approved by the WA Department of Mines and Petroleum sets out the health and safety requirements for working on or near the DBNGP.
+A Safety Case developed by DBP and approved by the WA Department of Mines Mines, Industry Regulation and Safety sets out the health and safety requirements for working on or near the DBNGP.
 This applies to operational and project works.
 Regular audits ensure that management processes comply with the Safety Case and accepted industry practices.

 An important part of the ZeroHarm philosophy is a focus on continual improvement.
 In recent years DBP has introduced initiatives which represent the very best in safety technology.

 Employees’ working on the DBNGP drive in excess of 2 million kilometres per year and to ensure their safety, Journey Management is taken very seriously and applied to all Remote Travel.